desiby/stelligent-u/03-iam/README.md

 #### Question: Inline vs Customer Managed Policies

-_In the context of an AWS User or Role, what is the difference between an inline policy and a customer managed policy?
-What are the differences between a customer managed policy and an AWS managed policy?_
+- In the context of an AWS User or Role, what is the difference between an inline policy and a customer managed policy?

+>*An inline policy applies to a specific
+User or Role whereas customer managed policy is a custom policy created and maintained by the user and can be re-used with other Users or Roles*

+- What are the differences
+between a customer managed policy and an AWS managed policy?_

+>*Customer managed policy is a custom policy created and maintained by the user whereas AWS managed policy is a pre-defined policy maintained by AWS*

 #### Question: Role Assumption